 1) The 4 examples highlighted by the authors are relevant and of interest however, we are lacking more global results insofar as possible.
 For instance, among a certain set of exposure-outcome traits, how often are outliers detected / are candidate exposures detected?
 What is the average number of candidate exposures per outlier SNP / per hypothesized exposure-outcome pair?
 How many new exposures can be discovered using MR-TRYX?

 Answer) When a numerous SNPs (n > 1) are used in MR analysis, it is possible that some variants are valid instruments, but others are not.
 The number of invalid instruments (so called as outliers) and candidate exposures can vary depending on the research hypothesis.
 The primary goal of this study is to suggest the idea to overcome the problem of pleiotropy in the current MR model and to open the possibility of hypothesis free screen for potential exposure.
 In this paper, therefore, we didn’t examine all possible exposure-outcome associations to let the users explore their research hypothesis where horizontal pleiotropy exists.
-We believe that the 4 examples we provided would help potential users understand.
-Currently, 11 billion SNP-trait association from 1673 GWAS are available in MR-TRYX.
+It would also be very hard to do this systematically because there remains a manual step involved in the analysis.
+We believe that the 4 examples we provided are reasonably exemplars showing instances where potentially novel pathways are identified and some successes and failures of the new method.
+Currently, 11 billion SNP-trait association from 1673 GWAS are available in MR-Base.

 2) Reduction in the Q statistic is a way for the authors to assess the success of their adjustment, however, I believe that when adjusting for an additional variable in a linear model setting, the Q statistic automatically decreases.
 How "significant" are these observed reductions in the Q statistic value?
 Is heterogeneity still found after MR-TRYX adjustment, is Q still significant?

-Answer)
+Answer) We resorted to evaluating success by the Q statistic because a) for the analyses that we selected we ultimately found that all methods resulted in quite similar effect estimates despite there being substantial heterogeneity, and b) the change in Q could quite easily go up or down if the method is not working or working - either we adjust the effects in the incorrect or correct direction.
+The new Q values are typically reduced but also typically remain significant, these results are outlined in Table 2.

 Minor comments